 8. Refresh or close your browser and connect with one of the web interfaces.

 In this blog post, we are going to automate the installation of VMware ESXi 5.5, 6.0 and 6.5.
 This can be done with a so-called “kickstart” configuration file which is officially supported by VMware.
-The file contains the configuration for a VMWare ESXi Host to setup settings like IP address, subnet mask, hostname, license key, etc.
+The file contains the configuration for a VMware ESXi Host to configure settings like IP address, subnet mask, hostname, license key, datastore, etc.

-The kickstart configuration file can be made available on the following locations:
+The kickstart configuration file can be made available in the following locations:

 You might ask yourself, why should I install an ESXi Host with a kickstart file?
-Some of the use cases I identified over the years:
+Some of the use cases I identified over the years are:

 Setup a web server

-In this environment I used a Microsoft IIS server on a Windows 10 Client, don’t forget to add the cfg extension to the MIME types.
+In this environment/example I used a Microsoft IIS server on a Windows 10 Client.
+Do not forget to add the cfg extension to the MIME types.

 Configuration file – Simple (ks.cfg)